marcusbotacin/Dropper/README.md

 # Dropper

-Embed an executable as a PE resource, drops and launches it in runtime.
+Multiple ways to embed an executable as a PE resource, drop, and launch it in runtime.

 Created for educational purposes.
 Use at your own risk!

+## Available Material

+* The *filesystem.exe* directory hosts a project for an EXE binary that drops tha payload to the filesystem and creates the process from it.

+## Usage

+This dropper has been used in my (our) participation in the MLSEC competition [link here](https://mlsec.io/)

+The *Adversarial Malware in Machine Learning Detectors: Our MLSEC 2020’s SECRETs* blog post describing our 2020's participation is available [here](https://secret.inf.ufpr.br/2020/09/29/adversarial-malware-in-machine-learning-detectors-our-mlsec-2020-secrets/)

 ## Publications

-The article *Shallow Security: on the Creation of Adversarial Variants toEvade Machine Learning-Based Malware Detectors* published in the *Reversing and Offensive-oriented Trends Symposium 2019 (ROOTS)* made use of this dropper.
+The article *Shallow Security: on the Creation of Adversarial Variants to Evade Machine Learning-Based Malware Detectors* published in the *Reversing and Offensive-oriented Trends Symposium 2019 (ROOTS)* made use of this dropper.
 [Check Here](paper/roots_shallow.pdf).

+The article *No Need to Teach New Tricks to Old Malware: Winning an Evasion Challenge with XOR-based Adversarial Samples* published in the *Reversing and Offensive-oriented Trends Symposium 2020 (ROOTS)* made use of this dropper.
+[Check Here](paper/roots_mlsec20.pdf).